slvn-lefebvre/xesenricher/README.md

 It produces a result.xml file as a result.

 ## Todos
+### Automatic CPN simulation
+### Support conversion from BPMN to CPN
+- CPN hierarchical
+- Activities to CPN
+- forks to CPN

 ### Support multiple log files
 - multiple execution instances, for example, provided as path to a folder.